Are You Ready to Grow Your Own Vegetable Garden?

 This Grow Light from Amazon is very similar to the first one I ever purchased and is still one of my favorites.
 As far as how to place your light over your plants, here is a graphic that shows the distance based on whether the bulbs are LED or fluorescent:

-If you choose to use a heat mat you will create an environment that speeds seed germination, supports a healthier plant and prevents the plant from staying too wet.
-I would recommend this heating mat:
+When you use a heat mat you will create an environment that speeds seed germination, supports a healthier plant and prevents the plant from staying too wet.
+I would recommend this Heating Mat:

 If you loved this guide and are looking for more tips and tricks for your gardening adventure, sign up for our free newsletter and get the Hello Green Thumb Free Watering Guide on us!